Have you ever heard of the brainstorming technique ?

 Brainstorm for at least 10 min without stopping or getting distracted.
 The more ideas the better.
 You want to have at least 1 idea every 10 seconds, and to do that, you have to apply rule n1.
 The goal is to produce the maximum number of ideas, in the minimum amount of time.

-3. From the last idea, found a new one.
+3. From the last idea, find a new one.

 If a word you just wrote just made you think of something, write that thing down !
 The power of associating thoughts will get you ideas you’d never think of.
 Continue associating thoughts, until you’re dried, then go back to your original concept and start again.
 That right there, is where the magic of brainstorming lies.